miquelromero/nes-css-vue/README.md

 </template>
 ```

-## What is NES.css?

-NES.css is a CSS framework for creating retro, NES-style user interfaces.
-It provides:
-	•	Utility classes: For text styles, colors, buttons, etc. (e.g., is-primary, is-warning)
-	•	Containers: For creating card-like structures (e.g., nes-container)
-	•	Typography styles: For headers, body text, and more.

-Features of vue-nes-css
-	•	Prebuilt Vue components, such as <nes-button> and more.
-	•	Designed to work seamlessly with NES.css.
-	•	Lightweight and easy to integrate.

 ## Documentation

-The full list of components and their props is available in the vue-nes-css documentation.
+The full list of components and their props is available in the vue-nes-css [storybook](https://github.com/miquelromero/vue-nes-css).

 For information on utility classes and other features of NES.css, refer to the official NES.css documentation.